Blahodatne, Cherkasy Oblast: History

-The first mention of the village which was called Bogushkovo settlement refers to 1619.
-In the XVII century, the village was the center of Cossack infantry of Kropivna and subsequently Pereyaslav regiments.
-The Cossacks of Bogushkova Slobodka participated in the national liberation war of the middle of the 17th century, and in 1666, the village became the center of the uprising of the Pereyaslav regiment.
+The first mention of the village, which was called Bohushkova Slobidka, refers to 1619.
+In the 17th century, the village was the center of the company (sotnia) of the Kropyvna and, later, Pereyaslav regiments (polki).
+Note: sotnias and polki were military and administrative divisions of the Cossack Hetmanate.
+The Cossacks of Bohushkova Slobidka participated in the national liberation war of the middle of the 17th century.
+In 1666, the village became the center of the anti-Briukovetsky mutiny of the Pereyaslav regiment.

-At the end of the XVIII century, the village had 285 yards with a population of 850 inhabitants, and already 737 yards with 3907 inhabitants at the beginning of the XX century.
-There were 3 blacksmiths, 34 mills, 4 creameries, and several shops.
+At the end of the 18th century, the village had 285 homesteads with a population of 850 inhabitants, and by the beginning of the 20th century, 737 homesteads with 3907 inhabitants.
+There were 3 blacksmith shops, 34 windmills, 4 creameries, and several other shops.

-In 1920, during the Civil War while returning from the Polish front the regiments of the 25th Chapayev division stopped in the village for a short rest.
+In 1920, during the Ukrainian War of Independence, regiments of the Red Army 25th Rifle Division, which was led by Chapayev, stopped in the village for a short rest.
 This became the basis for renaming the village to Chapayevka (Чапаєвка) in 1923.

-In 1929, the kolkhoz was formed named after Chapayev.
-In the 1930s, a typical high school building was built, a 400-seat House of Culture and a House of Pioneers were opened.
+In 1929, a local kolkhoz was formed and named after Chapayev.
+In the 1930s, a typical high school building was built, a 400-seat House of Culture, and a House of Pioneers (a scaled-down variation of the Palace of Pioneers) was opened.

-On June 7, 1936, the first rural stadium in the republic for 5 thousand spectators was inaugurated where all-Ukrainian sports competitions among rural athletes took place.
+On June 7, 1936, the first rural stadium in the republic for 5,000 spectators was inaugurated, where all-Ukrainian sports competitions among rural athletes were held.
+The village also fielded own football team in the 1936 Soviet Cup.
+According to the Russian football journalist Aksel Vartanyan, the collective farm budget at that time was around 1,300,000 Soviet rubles.

+Following the construction of the Kremenchuk Hydroelectric Power Plant and filling of the Kremenchuk reservoir in 1959, the village became a coastal settlement.
+The villages Velyki Lypski, Mali Lypski, and Zalizky, which were located in the original flood valley and between Chapaievka and Dnieper, were flooded completely.

-On 21 May 2016, Verkhovna Rada adopted decision to rename Chapaievka to Blahodatne according to the law prohibiting names of Communist origin.
+On 21 May 2016, Verkhovna Rada adopted a decision to rename Chapaievka to Blahodatne, which followed the law prohibiting the glorification of the communist regime.